 The Graves area in the Bordeaux region is an ancient wine-growing region.
 The Romans planted vineyards here as early as the 1st century and the Roman author Columella (1st century AD) wrote enthusiastically about the age-worthy wines.
 Around 1300, the Archbishop of Bordeaux (later Pope Clement V) founded a vineyard that still exists today under the name Château Pape-Clément.
 The fame of Bordeaux was co-founded by the wines from Graves.

 At the end of the 19th century, the vineyard area was still around 10,000 hectares, but in the last hundred years many vineyards have been lost due to the growth of the city of Bordeaux.
-Even today, however, Graves still encompasses the urban area (the Châteaux Haut-Brion, La Mission and Les Carmes are located in a suburb).
-The vineyards stretch 50 kilometres south from Bordeaux and cover around 4,650 hectares, of which the Graves regional appellation covers around 3,000 hectares.
-The three appellations Barsac, Cérons and Sauternes are embedded in the south as enclaves.
+Today, however, Graves still covers the urban area (the Châteaux Haut-Brion, La Mission and Les Carmes are located in a suburb).
+The vineyards stretch 50 kilometres southwards from Bordeaux and cover 4,650 hectares, of which the Graves regional appellation covers around 3,000 hectares.
+Barsac, Cérons and Sauternes are embedded in the south as enclaves.
 The area to the north, formerly known as Haut-Graves, where all the better châteaux are located, became the Pessac-Léognan appellation in 1987.